 Frequently Asked Questions

-A call for Reference Centers to join existing ERNs is not expected to be opened before the first quarter of 2019.
+A call for Reference Centers to join existing ERNs is expected the 2nd half of September 2019.

 Joining an ERN is a several stage-process: